mem-/luks-scripts/README.md

 ### Weaknesses

-If your computer is compromised or f onther users has root access to the computer, it is easy to modofy the scripts to copy encryption key(s) used to unlock the LUKS container(s).
+If your computer is compromised or if onther users has root access to the computer, it is easy to modify the scripts to copy encryption key(s) used to unlock the LUKS container(s).
 The way to protect against this should be to implement some kind of OTP for LUKS.